siwalikm/v3-siwalik-in-website/content/posts/moving-europe-tech-job.md

 ---

-Would you like to read something more tech-focused on my preparations and move to Europe?
-Let me know on Twitter.
+Would you like to read something more tech-focused on my preparations and move to Europe? <a href="https://www.twitter.com/siwalikm" rel="noopener noreferrer" target="_blank"><strong>Let me know on Twitter</strong></a>.